unicode-org/cldr/README.md

 ### Licenses

-- Usage of CLDR data and software is governed by the [Unicode Terms of Use](https://www.unicode.org/copyright.html) a copy of which is included as [LICENSE](./LICENSE).

-- Some CLDR tools depend on library dependencies managed via Maven, use of these libraries is governed by separate license agreements.
+This project is released under the free and open-source [Unicode License](./LICENSE), also known as _Unicode, Inc. License Agreement - Data Files and Software_.
+Note that some CLDR tools depend on libraries managed via Maven; use of these libraries is governed by separate license agreements.

 SPDX-License-Identifier: Unicode-DFS-2016